GitHub Enterprise Server Overview

 In the last two years, a lot has also changed regarding security.
 Currently, the GitHub Enterprise platform is delivered with automated tools that will check and display potential errors and threats during a pull request operation.
 Of course, we can customize queries, create new policies to check the code, filter potential threats, etc.

-This is not the end of the built-in security features and delivered as on-prem.
-Of course, SSO and connection to Active Directory are available to us, but undoubtedly the excellent news is the built-in ability to configure logins using hardware keys or smartcards.
+This is not the end of the built-in security features, and is delivered as on-prem.
+Of course, SSO and connection to Active Directory are available to us, but undoubtedly, the excellent news is the built-in ability to configure logins using passkeys without needing a password, verifying a new device, and two-factor authentication.

 GitHub Enterprise for DevOps